jnduli/blog_jnduli.co.ke/content/drafts/kubernetes_basics.rst

 "We've got this project on kubernetes that you'll be helping maintain"

 This started my journey with kubernetes.
-I only knew that it existed so I had to level up to be able to help.
-I found a great tutorial from `freecodecaamp
+I found a great tutorial from `freecodecamp
 <https://www.freecodecamp.org/news/the-kubernetes-handbook/>`_ and this
 blog is an attempt to set up some personal projects using it.
 It's best to read the original though as it's more in-depth.

 I wanted to serve an `index.html` for a first project.
 A `pod
 <https://kubernetes.io/docs/concepts/workloads/pods/#working-with-pods>`_
-would be used for this.
+would be used.
 A pod is the smallest deployable unit in kubernetes, and it can contain one or more containers (e.g. docker containers).
 Its an isolated environment to run a docker image, providing storage and networking.

 To create a pod, I can create one manually or use a `workload resource
 <https://kubernetes.io/docs/concepts/workloads/pods/#pods-and-controllers>`_,
 which provide extra features like replication, recreating pods when one stops working and more.
-The work resources have a pod template, which provides a description of how to create the pods we want.
+The workload resources have a pod template, which provides a description of how to create the pods we want.

 A `deployment
 <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_
-is a work resource that creates replicas of the pod.
+is a workload resource that creates replicas of the pod.
 I wanted 3 pods serving the `index.html` file, so I'd use a deployment.

 To start off, I installed packages to help me play with kubernetes